 Residence Life and Housing

 The memories you will create at Cumberland will be stories you can share for years to come.
 They are what make Cumberland unique and give you a truly authentic and special experience.
 We are so glad you made living on campus part of your college career.
 You will never forget this learning experience.
-The department and I are happy to be of service to you during your time at Cumberland.
+The department is happy to be of service to you during your time at Cumberland.

 The Office of Residence Life is committed to providing a comfortable and nurturing community conducive to students' pursuit of scholarship, celebration of differences great and small, and assisting students with their social and personal development.
 Members of the residence life staff at Cumberland University will: